p/buildploy/README.md

 2. Because of this, generated files are frequently out of date.
 This may cause confusion.
-3. Source code repository is littered with files that most of the time nobody cares about.
+3. Source code repository is littered with files that most of the time nobody cares about, and these files may well take up more space than source code itself.

 ## Deployment Repository

-The alternative is to maintain a separate repository for built code that is ready to be deployed.
-This way all generated files go into the deployment repository, the files are generated only when a deployment is performed, and it is trivial to maintain history of deployed code.
+The idea behind *buildploy* is to maintain a separate repository for built code that is ready to be deployed.
+This way generated files stay out of the source repository, the files are generated only when a deployment is performed, and it is trivial to maintain history of deployed code.

-The only difficulty with this approach is that two repositories must be maintained.
+The only overhead with this approach is that two repositories must be maintained instead of one, and there is a distinct build step in the workflow.

 ## Buildploy